briandidthat/Brian_Lora_CourseWork/notes/Annotations.md

 - **SpringFramework**
   - @ComponentScan - make Spring scan the package for the @Configuration classes. **T**
   - @Configuration - mark a class as a source of bean definitions. **T**
+  - @Bean - indicates that a method produces a bean to be managed by the Spring container. **M**
+  - @Component - turns the class into a Spring bean at the auto-scan time. @Service - specialization of the @Component, has no encapsulated state. **T**
+  - @Autowired - Spring’s dependency injection wires an appropriate bean into the marked class member. **C && F && M**
+  - @Lazy - makes @Bean or @Component be initialized on demand rather than eagerly. **T && M**
+  - @Qualifier - filters what beans should be used to @Autowire a field or parameter. **C && F && M**
+  - @Value - indicates a default value expression for the field or parameter, typically something like “#{systemProperties.myProp}”. **C && F && M**
+  - @Required - fail the configuration, if the dependency cannot be injected. **C && F && M**
 - **SpringBoot**
   - @SpringBootApplication - uses @Configuration, @EnableAutoConfiguration and @ComponentScan (on application file). **T**
   - @EnableAutoConfiguration - make Spring guess the configuration based on the classpath. **T**